hxh-robb/devops-facilities/README.md

 # DevOps Facilities

-There's a opinion:[Microservices and DevOps: Better together](https://www.mulesoft.com/resources/api/microservices-devops-better-together), and I agree with that.
+There's an opinion:[Microservices and DevOps: Better together](https://www.mulesoft.com/resources/api/microservices-devops-better-together), and I agree with that.

 As a developer in a start-up team, I deeply believe that without DevOps one can never drive the microservices application effectively.